MainHackerman/test2/README.md

  ### Test4()
   -  Passes low budget then tries to remove one item from fruit list twice.
 This is done for all item in fruit list repeating whole proces of creation dataset and results.

+ ### Test5():
+  - Removes all items from shopping list, checks if correct message is printed.